Goatflakes/Bill-Of-Materials/Glossary.md

  https://github.com/Vazkii/Botania

 ### Breakdown
- An list of subassemblies of a recipe, down to a certain desired level.
-It may be to the level of basic items or it may be some higher level, for instance down to a list of named subassemblies.
+ An list of requirements to build an item or set of items.
+It is the recursive expansion of the subassemblies or ingredients of a recipe, down to a certain desired level.

+ It may be broken down to the level of [basic parts] or it may be some higher level, for instance down to a set of [on hand] subassemblies.
+Once one of these subassemblies is found, one is removed from the set of on hand parts and added to the breakdown or requirement set.
+That subassembly is not further expanded, but the other ingredients will be.

+ Expansion of remaining parts then proceeds until either they are found in the set of on hand items or until basic parts are reached.
+If basic parts are reached there are two possibilities.
+   1. the basic part is on hand, in which case they are handled the same as other on hand items, that is removed from on hand and added to the breakdown
+   2. they are not on hand, in which case they are added to the set of parts required but not on hand, and also added to the breakdown.

+ It may also be useful to allow breakdowns to stop at non basic parts that are not necessarily on hand.
+In that case if such a part is encountered but not on hand it will be added to the list of required but not on hand parts rather than proceeding to a full breakdown to basic parts.

+ Finally, it may be useful in the last case to attempt to break down to basic parts, but if the required basic parts are not on hand, to add the listed non basic part rather than the full breakdown to basic parts.

 ### Entity
  Actors in the [Minecraft] game.
 This includes anything that can't be